sushiroll4093/clone/Production-Start.md

 Installation
 ----------

 You're now going to need to set up the webserver.
-We're going to use [Apache](http://httpd.apache.org/) and [Passenger](http://www.modrails.com/) to serve the Canvas content.
-If you are on Debian/Ubuntu, you can quickly do this by typing:
+We're going to use [Apache](http://httpd.apache.org/) and [Passenger](https://www.phusionpassenger.com/) to serve the Canvas content.
+Before proceeding, you'll need to [add the Phusion Passenger APT repository](https://www.phusionpassenger.com/library/install/apache/install/), which contains the `passenger` package.
+After you've installed the repository, you'll need to install the apache and passenger packages.
+If you are on Debian/Ubuntu, you can do this quickly by typing:

-    sysadmin@appserver:/var/canvas$ sudo apt-get install passenger-common1.9.1 libapache2-mod-passenger apache2

-***

-**Note:** Some users have found that, to setup the web server, they need to [add the Phusion Passenger APT repository](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#install_add_apt_repo), which contains the `passenger-common1.9.1` package, and then to install `passenger`, which replaces `passenger-common1.9.1`.
-After adding the new APT repository, the install command looks like this:

     sysadmin@appserver:/var/canvas$ sudo apt-get install passenger libapache2-mod-passenger apache2

-***

 We'll be using mod_rewrite, so you'll want to enable that.